 The FNI was last updated 30 June.

 The FNI index for the Norwegian economy has been updated with figures up to and including 30 June.
-After spending some time on updating the algorithms we use to estimate the FNI index, we updated the index prior to the May-release.
+Following a period with great uncertainty, the FNI index now indicates a sharply declining economic development.

 - To read more about the FNI, visit our website.

 - To read more about the use of textual data, we recommend: Thorsrud, Leif Anders (2018), “Words are the new numbers: A newsy coincident index of the business cycle”, Journal of Business & Economic Statistics.